 What will happen before I leave the hospital?

 You may need to continue tube feedings at home.
 A healthcare provider will teach you, or someone close to you, how to give tube feeding formula at home.
 You will learn how to use the equipment and care for your tube.
 You will learn how to find and fix problems with your tube feeding.
 A dietitian will decide what type of formula is best for you.

 What else do I need to know about tube feeding?

 - Always wash your hands before touching your feeding tube, formula, or medicine.
 This lowers the risk of infection.

 - Make sure your tube feeding is connected to the correct port on the feeding tube.

 - The tube feeding formula should be at room temperature before your feeding.
+Room temperature formula may decrease your risk for diarrhea.
 Formula that is too cold or too hot can cause discomfort or destroy nutrients in the formula.

 - Care for your feeding tube as directed.
 Flush your tube with warm water before and after feedings to prevent blockages.

 - Sit up during your feeding to avoid reflux and aspiration (movement of tube feeding into your lungs).
 Remain sitting for 1 hour after your feeding is complete.

 - Keep track of how much tube feeding you take in and how much you urinate.
 Write down any changes in bowel movements.
 Weigh yourself as directed by your healthcare provider.